 It [giftedness] has created interpersonal issues.
 People think I’m intelligent and feel threatened sometimes.
 Especially if there’s someone whose job I know how to do, and I know when they don’t do it right.

-I get frustrated when people don’t get it, don’t understand some concept I find easy to understand.
+I get frustrated when people don’t “get it”, when they don’t understand some concept I find easy to understand.

 I also get frustrated when rules are changed.
 In sport it’s one thing, but I mean like the rules of work.
 When there are policies and people don’t follow them and nothing happens to them.
 That’s really frustrating.